mldsqc/alicerun/README.md

 - Registration of personal Google cloud app (to get access to drive, calendar, etc.)

-## What is a technological stack
+## :zap: What is a technological stack

 stack: pandas, PostgreSQL, time-series forecasting, KNN clusterisation, plotly, dash, streamlit, toggl API, Microsoft graph API, google cloud, telegram-bot

-## Disclaimer, after which the project could not even start.
+## :zap: Disclaimer, after which the project could not even start.

 * There are problems with registering emotions and habits in real-time.
 We all have instruments to register a pulse, stress level, and EEG in everyday life.
 I wish somebody will come up with small and easily accessible sensors for reading emotions instantly (if there are recommendations, write *), yeap, I know about reading emotions by face with CV, and i think it's not ideal yet).